Prof Christobel Saunders AO, MB BS, FRCS, FRACS, FAAHMS,

 Jason Micallef will assist the project by shaping cost effective initiatives that address key barriers to translation.
 This may entail: Sourcing professional training workshops/material where there is a knowledge gap that creates a barrier to successful implementation, providing and sourcing professional development where there is a behavioural or leadership gap to successful translation, delivering organisational diagnostics or organisational development initiatives (focus groups, surveys etc) where barriers to successful implementation are due to organisational culture or organisational design, provide design assistance for service improvement projects where there are process barriers that impede optimal patient care and referral. provide coaching support to program leads and clinicians tasked with creating change, linking the program to local and international experts related to the above areas and develop a change management and clinician engagement strategy for the program

-As a senior policy advisor to the Minister for Health in WA and a Department of Health executive within the System Policy and Planning Division Violet is in a unique position to influence and translate research and policy into practice across WA Health.
+A/Prof Violet Platt is a senior policy advisor to the Minister for Health in WA and a Department of Health executive within the System Policy and Planning Division.
+Violet is in a unique position to influence and translate research and policy into practice across WA Health.
 This has been demonstrated over the last 11 years as Violet has continued to lead and be instrumental in the delivery of many key initiatives established in the 2005 Cancer Framework including the development of the Network and the Cancer Nurse Coordination Service.
 Violet has not only implemented system wide change but individual clinical changes based on research outcomes.
 Violet is currently developing the translation of the Optimal Care Pathways for Cancer developed as a part of the National Cancer Plan into local practice across WA.

 Dr Alexius Julian serves as the Acting Group Director Digital and Technology, and Chief Medical Information Officer for St John of God Health Care, helping to determine IT strategy for the Group’s 17 hospitals.
 Alexius provides the link between the technical IT delivery teams at SJGHC and the clinicians at the coal-face; liaising between both, to ensure requirements are understood, needs are met and clinical workflows make sense.
 He leads the innovation function which is currently piloting a number of initiatives which aim to deliver benefits to Divisions and the Group, as well as test concepts from the digital strategy.